rishabh7823/advanced-DCDC/README.md

                                                                                                                                                                     -VSD-IAT

-* These are pre placed cells because they are placed only ones
+* These are pre placed cells because they are placed only once
 * The arrangment of these chip is called floor planning
 * these IP's have user-defined locations and hence are placed before automated placement and routing are called pre placed cells
-* Automated placement and routing tools places the remaining logical cells in the design onto chip
+* Automated placement and routing tools places the remaining logical cells in the design on to chip

 ## Locations of pre placed cells
 ### Siding
-* chip will be having to side I/O
+* chip will be having two side I/O
-* If we got to know the cells should be connected by VCC/VDD.Its placed at 1 side
+* If we get to know the cells should be connected by VCC/VDD.Its placed at 1 side
 * Like this

   ![Screenshot 2024-03-27 142149](https://github.com/rishabh7823/advanced-DCDC/assets/164547532/7d1e2e61-6dbd-4f8b-9e05-bd5df618971a)